-It is my opinion that it is time to discard the BET theory and other isotherms analysis based on the "Henry's Law" assumption.
-Firstly, these "Henry's Law" isotherms do not yield the correct value for the surface area or the energy of adsorption, nor do they have any basis for measuring porosity.
-This latter point has become obvious to almost every investigator in the field and is the driving force for the continued development of DFT theories.
-Most of the "Henry's law" methods do not yield values for surface area or porosity at all and are essentially empirical fits to the isotherm.
-There are probably over a hundred isotherms available, mostly just empirical.
-The BET plot is an exception in that it does yield a value, although wrong, for the surface area and energy of adsorption.
-There are several others that are based on modifying the Langmuir isotherm.
-The assumptions made to derive the BET and these other isotherms analysis are very questionable.
-This was pointed out early in the development by Halsey[1] and others.
-There is much literature devoted to finding an alternative to the BET, but if the BET were valid, this question would be settled and the search for alternative would have ended long ago.
-Furthermore, the BET is not reliable within at least a factor of 4 for the surface area.
+In my opinion, it is time to discard the BET theory and other isotherms analysis based on the "Henry's Law" assumption.
+Firstly, these Henry's Law isotherms do not yield the correct value for the surface area or the energy of adsorption, nor do they have any basis for measuring porosity.
+This latter point has become obvious to almost every investigator in the field, and is the driving force for the continued development of DFT theories.
+Most of the Henry's Law methods do not yield values for surface area or porosity at all, and are essentially empirical fits to the isotherm.
+There are probably more than a hundred isotherms available, mostly just empirical.
+The BET plot is an exception in that it does yield a value-albeit wrong-for the surface area and energy of adsorption.
+Several other isotherms are based on modifying the Langmuir isotherm.
+The assumptions made to derive the BET, as well as these other isotherms analysis, are very questionable.
+This was pointed out early in the development by Halsey [1] and others.
+Much of the literature is devoted to finding an alternative to the BET, but if the BET were valid, this question would be settled and the search for alternatives would have ended long ago.
+Furthermore, the BET is not reliable to within a factor of at least 4 for the surface area.
 It essentially yields meaningless values for energy, which are in stark contradiction to calorimetric values.
-Indeed, often the value for the BET energy of adsorption is a (mathematically) complex number.
-Both of these facts have been long known along with seven other weaknesses as pointed out by Gregg and Jacobs[2].
-However until the 1980s, there was a lack of something better, therefore the BET continued to be used.
-It is the surface area bases for most standard curves and DFT calculations.
-A rather extensive list of problems with the BET both theoretical and practical is available in a section authored by K. S. W. Sing in of a book on adsorption[3].
-Such an extensive discussion is not presented here but some additional problems are pointed out in this book.
+Indeed, the value for the BET energy of adsorption is often a (mathematically) complex number.
+Both of these facts have long been known, in addition to seven other weaknesses as pointed out by Gregg and Jacobs [2].
+However, until the 1980s, there was a lack of something better, and therefore the BET continued to be used.
+It is the surface area basis for most standard curves and DFT calculations.
+An extensive list of problems with the BET, both theoretical and practical, is available in a section xxxii Foreword to the 2nd edition authored by Sing in a book on adsorption [3].
+Such an extensive discussion is not presented here, but some additional problems are pointed out in this book.
 Today there are better theories and techniques.

-Another problem, with most of the older theories, including the BET, is that they cannot be used for analyzing isotherms for adsorbents that have more than one energy of adsorption present, referred to here as "multiplane adsorption."
+Another problem with most of the older theories including the BET, is that they cannot be used for analyzing isotherms for adsorbents that have more than one energy of adsorption present, referred to here as "multiplane adsorption."
 (This is sometimes referred to as "heterogeneous."
-This designation seems to indicate a surface of variable composition rather than multiple crystallographic planes which is more common.)
-The reason for this is given in a section on this in the section "Do isotherms for multiplane adsorption have anomalies?", which demonstrates that the BET theory creates a mathematical anomaly as normally used.
-By "normally used" is the practice to use statistics on a transform of the original equation.
-This anomaly problems is also true for any isotherm analysis that uses a transform which mixes the pressure and the amount adsorbed.
+This designation seems to indicate a surface of variable composition rather than multiple crystallographic planes.
+However, Multiple crystallographic planes are more common than variable composition.)
+The reason for this is given in the section entitled "Do isotherms for multiplane adsorption have anomalies?", which demonstrates that the BET theory creates a mathematical anomaly as normally used.
+The phrase "normally used" indicates the practice of using statistics on a transform of the original equation.
+This anomaly problem is also true for any isotherm analysis that uses a transform which mixes the pressure and the amount adsorbed.